Richmond Kiwanis Club

 Smithville - Starla Janes, Andrea Ambroso

-MOARK Division 4 Clubs:
+MOARK Division 4 Club Dignitaries:

 Harrisonville - Paul Mensching, Brad Ratliff, Ed Roberts, Kristie Fisher